G2 32 x 32 White Circle

 Organic Conversion Rate

-The rate of conversion via unpaid discovery, such as organic search, word of mouth mentions on social media, influencer marketing, public relations mentions and buzz, related apps in the app store listings, or any other way of marketing your mobile app that doesn’t involve direct paid advertising.
+The rate of conversion via unpaid discovery, such as organic search, word-of-mouth mentions on social media, influencer marketing, public relations mentions, and buzz, related apps in the app store listings, or any other way of marketing your mobile app that doesn’t involve direct paid advertising.

 Return On Investment (ROI)